nhs-ciao/ciao-design/CIPArchitecture/README.md

 If the CIP is unable to connect to the provided URL, an error will be returned.

 If no etcd URL is provided, the CIP will look for a local configuration file (as described above).
+If a config file path is used, the CIP will look in that path, otherwise it will look in the home path (as described above).
-If it is found, it will be used, and if not, a default configuration file will be created in the user's home directory.
+If a config file is found, it will be used, and if not, a default configuration file will be created.

 ## Using in CIPs